bbauska/W3Cx-5of5/README.md

 <h5>Optional projects</h5>

--   The game is not completely finished, as you may have noticed :-) So, try to make \"levels\": when all good balls have been eaten, let\'s restart automatically, but this time with one more ball in the initial set!
+-   The game is not completely finished, as you may have noticed :-) So, try to make &quot;levels&quot;: when all good balls have been eaten, let&apos;s restart automatically, but this time with one more ball in the initial set!

 -   Try to display the level number on the right,

--   Try to use a global variable \"gameState\" that can be equal to
-    \"gameRunning\" or to \"displayGameOverMenu\".
-Use it in the game loop with a switch statement, to display a game over menu when the player hits a certain number of bad balls (say three bad balls eaten and you\'re done!)
+-   Try to use a global variable &quot;gameState&quot; that can be equal to &quot;gameRunning&quot; or to &quot;displayGameOverMenu&quot;.
+Use it in the game loop with a switch statement, to display a game over menu when the player hits a certain number of bad balls (say three bad balls eaten and you&apos;re done!)

 ![a monster in the shape of a bacteria](./images/image361.png){width="1.0in" height="0.9813648293963254in"}